 Best uses for Blushing Turtle & where to plant it

 This spirited flower has a mounded plant habit, or shape, and makes a fabulous ground cover addition to borders with mixed flowers.
 You can be sure it will not spread or become invasive, as it does not seed around.
 It’s not super drought-tolerant, but it’s not overly sensitive, either.
-For best results with your Blushing Turtle, give the plant average soil and light shade—you’ll see this perennial thrive.
+For best results, give the plant average soil and light shade—you’ll see this perennial thrive.

 Especially if you plan on planting Blushing Turtle in a mixed flower border, it’s smart to do a little planning to understand which companion plants will best suit this geranium.
-Without planning, you could kill your Blushing Turtle or the plants you choose to plant next to it—and nobody wants any fallen soldiers.
+Without planning, you could kill this beauty or the plants you choose to plant next to her—and nobody wants any fallen soldiers.
 Our suggestions for companion plants to keep your Blushing Turtle company are, funnily enough, the same types of plants that Geranium Rozanne enjoys being surrounded by, too:

 - Catmint (Nepeta)